likexian/hat-go/README.md

 ### Base usage

-HAT is so powerful that it work without any argsments.
+HAT is so powerful that it work without any arguments.

     hat